-- a.
+a.
+Shipment of Protectived Material.
+When any Receiving Party ships any Discovery Material to others designated in this Order as authorized to receive Discovery Material, the Receiving Party will encrypt any electronic data (if the Discovery Material is in that format) and supply the password in separate correspondence to the recipient.
+If the Discovery Material is in hard copy/paper form, the Receiving Party will ship the Discovery Material using secure packaging tape via Federal Express or UPS and retain a tracking number for the materials.
+If the Receiving party learns at any time that Discovery Material may have been retrieved or viewed by unauthorized parties during shipment, it will immediately notify the Producing Party and take all reasonable measures to retrieve the improperly disclosed Discovery Material.

+b.
+Nothing in this Protective Order shall prevent or restrict a Producing Party's own disclosure or use of its own Discovery Material for any purpose, and nothing in this Order shall preclude any Producing Party from showing its Discovery Material to an individual who prepared the Discovery Material.

+c.
 Right to Further Relief.
-Nothing in this Stipulation abridges the right of any person to seek its modification by the Court in the future.
-By entering into this Stipulation, the Parties do not waive the right to argue that certain material may require additional or different confidentiality protections than those set forth herein. - b.
+Nothing in this Order abridges the right of any person to seek its modification by the Court in the future.
+By entering into this Order, the Parties do not waive the right to argue that certain material may require additional or different confidentiality protections than those set forth herein.

+d.
 Termination of Matter and Retention of Jurisdiction.
-The Parties agree that the terms of this Stipulation shall survive and remain in effect after the termination of the above-captioned matter. - c.
+The Parties agree that the terms of this Order shall survive and remain in effect after the termination of the Case.

+e.
 Successors.
-This Stipulation shall be binding upon the Parties hereto, their attorneys, and their successors, executors, personal representatives, administrators, heirs, legal representatives, assigns, subsidiaries, divisions, employees, agents, retained consultants and experts, and any persons or organizations over which they have direct control. - d.
+This Order shall be binding upon the Parties, their attorneys, and their successors, executors, personal representatives, administrators, heirs, legal representatives, assigns, subsidiaries, divisions, employees, agents, retained consultants and experts, and any persons or organizations over which they have direct control.

+f.
 Right to Assert Other Objections.
-By entering into this Stipulation, no Party waives any right it otherwise would have to object to disclosing or producing any information or item.
-Similarly, no Party waives any right to object on any ground or to use in evidence any of the material covered by this Stipulation.
+By entering into the stipulation this Order is based on, the Parties do not waive any right each otherwise would have to object to disclosing or producing any information or item.
+Similarly, the Parties do not waive any right to object on any ground or to use in evidence any of the material covered by this Order.

-Case 1:24-cv-22142-DPG Document 37 Entered on FLSD Docket 09/19/2024 Page 12 of 14 determines that there is an actual or threatened breach of this Stipulation by the Party who received law and would be entitled to specific performance, and/or injunctive relief, to enforce the terms of this Stipulation, in addition to any other remedy the Party may be entitled at law or in equity.
+g.
 Actions to Protect Confidential Information.
-In the event that the Court f.
+In the event that the Court determines that there is an actual or threatened breach of this Order by a Party, the Parties agree that the Producing Party would not have an adequate remedy at law and would be entitled to specific performance, and/or injunctive relief, to enforce the terms of this Order, in addition to any other remedy the Producing Party may be entitled at law or in equity.

+h.
 Burdens of Proof.
-Notwithstanding anything to the contrary above, nothing in this whether particular Discovery Material is confidential, which level of confidentiality is appropriate, whether disclosure should be restricted, and if so, what restrictions should apply.
+Notwithstanding anything to the contrary above, nothing in this Order shall be construed to change the legal standards applicable in disputes regarding whether particular Discovery Material is confidential, which level of confidentiality is appropriate, whether disclosure should be restricted, and if so, what restrictions should apply.

-Protected Material, the Parties agree that Producing Party would not have an adequate remedy at upon public policy or other considerations, and the Court may modify this Stipulation in the interests of justice.
-The United States District Court for the Southern District of Florida is responsible for the interpretation and enforcement of this Stipulation.
-All disputes concerning

-Stipulation shall be construed to change the legal standards applicable in disputes regarding resolved by the United States District Court for the Southern District of Florida.
+i.
+Modification by Court.
+This Order is subject to further court orders based upon public policy or other considerations, and the Court may modify this Order in the interests of justice.
+The United States District Court for the Southern District of Florida is responsible for the interpretation and enforcement of this Order.
+All disputes concerning Protected Material, however designated, produced under the protection of this Order shall be resolved by the United States District Court for the Southern District of Florida in accordance with the Court's Discovery Procedures Order [ECF No. 38].